 The principle of indemnity enables the worker (insured) to be restored to the same financial condition as s/he was, before the loss occurred due to the workplace accident.
 In workers’ compensation insurance, ‘to indemnify’ means to make payments to the injured or sick employee or to their family members (if in case the death has occurred) wherein the injury has occurred because of the employment.
 Similarly, the workers are also entitled to receive compensation in the case they suffer from any occupational diseases or job-related accidents.

 Workers’ compensation is divided into two components which are as follows-

-Indemnity cost or cash payments are whole sum payments made to the insured because of any job-related accident.
+Indemnity cost or cash payments are whole sum or lump sum payments made to the insured because of any job-related accident.
 This is calculated based on his/her average salary per day.
 It is calculated for the period until the worker’s condition is stable and is fit to return to the work like before.

 Case for Indemnity in Workers’ Compensation Policy

-If his average salary for a day is 700 and the medical care costed him INR 2500, then in that case the indemnity will be INR 12,300 (700*14+2500).
+If his average salary for a day is Rs.
+700 and the medical care costed him Rs 2500, then in that case the indemnity will be Rs 12,300 (700*14+2500).